KauzClay/docs-tap/cloud-native-runtimes/how-to-guides/auto-tls/tls-guides-letsencrypt-http01.hbs.md

 # Configure Cloud Native Runtimes to use a custom Issuer or ClusterIssuer

-This topic tells you how to configure Cloud Native Runtimes to use a custom Issuer or ClusterIssuer.
+This topic tells you how to configure Cloud Native Runtimes (CNRs) to use a custom Issuer or ClusterIssuer.

 ## <a id="overview"></a> Overview